LiamJCates/Programming-Notes/Data Structures/Data Representations/BinaryOctalHexadecimal.md

 Hexadecimal is used to represent colors in a web page:
 <body bgcolor="#007F7F">

-Octal is used in UNIX/Linux-based operating systems when setting permissions of a fi le. chmod 0664 myfile
+Octal is used in UNIX/Linux-based operating systems when setting permissions of a file. chmod 0664 myfile

 Binary is necessary to understand subnet masks in an IP network.